-Each of these companies offer competitively priced processor chips with comparable performance to Intel processors.
+Each of these companies offers competitively priced processor chips with comparable performance to Intel processors.
 They also offer compatibility with Microsoft operating system software.
 In terms of processor technology advancement, these other manufacturers are also not left behind.

-How the Processor Operates
+How the Central Processing Unit Operates

 The computer processor fetches, decodes, and executes program instructions.
 A computer program consists of a series of steps called instructions which tell the computer what to do.
 Each instruction can be a basic arithmetic calculation or a logic operation.
-Before the program can be executed it is loaded into the working space (memory).
+Before the program can be executed, it is loaded into the working space (memory).

 It is the job of the microprocessor, which is controlling the computer to fetch a program instruction from the memory, decode the instruction and then carry out any action that might be needed which is the execution process.
 It is the responsibility of the processor inside the computer to carry out the fetch-decode-execute cycle over and over again operating from the instructions it obtains from the main memory.

-This fetch - decode - execute cycle is often referred to as the fetch - execute cycle.
+This fetch - decode - execute cycle is often referred to as the fetch-execute cycle.

 The CPU uses a timing signal to be able to fetch and execute instructions.
 The timing signal is provided by the system clock.
 The clock speed is measured in Hz (cycles per second).
-In early processors speed was measured in Megahertz (MHz) is one million hertz (1 million cycles per second).
-Most of the computers we have today operate in the GHZ (Gigahertz) range.
+In early processors, speed was measured in Megahertz (MHz) is one million hertz (1 million cycles per second).
+Most of the computers we have today operate in the GHz (Gigahertz) range.
 The clock speed varies from one computer processor to another.

-Key Components Found Inside a Processor (CPU)
+Key Components Found Inside the CPU

 Arithmetic and Logic Unit (ALU)

 This is the brain of the microprocessor.
-The ALU performs basic arithmetic calculations like adding, subtracting, multiplication and division of figures, it also performs logical operations like comparison of figures.
+The ALU performs basic arithmetic calculations like adding, subtracting, multiplication and division of figures, it also performs logical operations like the comparison of figures.

 Control Unit (CU)